-The Agent reads the password from a text file, and not from command line.
+The Agent reads the password from a text file, not from the command line.
 The password file allows you to use file permissions to protect the password.
 For our example the password file was created at, /etc/cloudera-scm-agent/agentkey.pw.